praveenathi/test-rest-service/README.md

 # Prerequisites

-Developed using Intellij
+Developed using Intellij 2023.3.8
-Frame work developed with Java therefore it requires JDK installed in machine Project is built in using Apache Maven
+Frame work developed with Java therefore it requires JDK installed in machine Project is built in using Apache Maven for dependency management

 # Installation

-1. Clone the repository
+1. Clone the repository to the Local drive

 git clone https://github.com/praveenathi/test-rest-service.git

 2. Navigate to the project directory

-cd projectdirectory
+cd <projectdirectory>

+3. Open the project through IntelliJ IDE

-3. Install the required dependencies
+4. Install the required dependencies to download

 mvn clean install